ronichester/SL-animals-DVS-stbp/README.md

 <p align="center"> </p>

-The reported results in the SL-animals paper were divided in two: results with the full dataset and results with a reduced dataset, meaning excluding group S3.
-The results achieved with the implementation in this repository are better than the published results in the full dataset (about 9% improvement) and almost equal in the reduced dataset.
+The reported results in the SL-animals paper were divided in two: results with the full dataset and results with a reduced dataset, meaning excluding group S3. **The results achieved with the implementation in this repository are better than the published results in the full dataset (about 9% improvement) and almost equal in the reduced dataset**.
 Considering the published results have no code available to reproduce them, it's quite an achievement.

 **The implementation published in this repository is the first publicly available STBP implementation on the SL-animals dataset** (and the only one as of may 2023, as far as I know).
 The results are summarized below: